nikhilShrivastava28/StackOverflow-Assistant/README.md

 • Answer programming-related questions (using StackOverflow dataset) and simulate dialogue on all non-programming related questions.

-• The datasets and one of the pickle is in googledrive for which I have shared the link in data folder
+• The datasets and one of the pickle file is in googledrive for which I have shared the link in data folder

 ![](/images/hm.png)